aarong/feedme-spec/README.md

 Two message types are initiated by the server to notify clients about developments on open feeds:

-- `ActionRevelation` reveals an action on an open feed.
+- `FeedAction` notifies the client about an action that has occurred on the server.

 - `FeedTermination` indicates that a previously open feed has been forcibly closed.